jjay1288/NetworkAttackProject/README.md

 | 8180/tcp  | open  | http        | Apache Tomcat/Coyote JSP engine 1.1 |
 | 8787/tcp  | open  | drb         | Ruby DRb RMI                        |

 ​	There are many open ports with at first glance looks like many different attack vectors.
 In order to help decide where to start, we scan once more with Nmap, this time using the "--script=VULN" parameter.
-This will apply a set of scripts to the machine that will attempt to identify known vulnerabilites
+This will apply a set of scripts to the machine that will attempt to identify known vulnerabilites.

+​	One vulnerability that I had little prior knowledge of was "distccd" on port 3632/TCP.
+Distcc, or distributed C/C++ compiler, is a platform that speeds up compilation of C and C++ programs by using resources across a network.

-#### II.
+#### III.
 Target 2: Damn Vulnerable Web Application (DVWA)

 ​	This machine is running the latest Ubuntu (21.04), and has had [Damn Vulnerable Web App](https://dvwa.co.uk/) installed in its default configuration.